edonosousa/edonosousa.github.io/en/_posts/2018-06-26-canoe-camping-la-mauricie.md

 ref: la-mauricie-canoe-camping
 categories: Travels
 tags:
-- Quebec
+- quebec
-- Canada
+- canada
-- Canoe
+- canoe
-- Camping
+- camping
 ---
 2 kilometers of portage, beautiful lakes, calm water, solitude with amazing sunrises and sunsets, do you want to hear more?
 Come on board Canoe-Camping at La Mauricie National Park, Quebec.